borizspaxxkey/The-complete-Node.js-Course/README.md

 // TWO PHASE COMMIT ---> TRANSACTION

 npm i fawn // npm package that mkaes transaction possible in mongodb using 2 phase commit

+// Object ID
+24 charaters long- every 2 characters represent a byte
+// 12 bytes
+// first 4 bytes: timestamp
+// next 3 characters :machine identifier
+// next 2 bytes: process identifier
+// next 3 bytes: counter

+Driver[generates the Id of the document] --> MongoDB

+console.log(id.getTimestamp()); // to get the timestamp of generated document

+npm i joi-objectid // validate object id
+Joi.objectId = require('joi-objectid')(Joi);

+// Authentication is the process of identifying if the user is who they claim they are
+// Authorization is determining if the user has the right permission to perform the email:{
+type:String,
+unique:true // this ensures we do not store two documents with the same email in mongoDb }